 - Make them feel less alone – If your dog suffers from separation anxiety, try keeping the radio or TV on when you leave the house.
 You can also leave a light on when you go out at night so they’re not left alone in the dark.

 - Try canine massage – Therapeutic touch can be a wonderful anxiety reducer for dogs, helping to calm the nervous system and release endorphins that counteract stress hormones.
-Click here for our step-by-step instructions for how to massage your dog.
+Click here for our step-by-step instructions on how to massage your dog.

 - Play and exercise with your dog regularly – Physical activities like walks, a game of fetch, or a romp at the park are a great way for your dog to release the excess energy that comes with anxiety and stress.

-- Provide a safe space – Provide your dog with their own crate or set apart a special area in your home that you dog can “escape” to when they’re feeling anxious, for example when you’re throwing a party or when there’s a thunderstorm.
+- Provide a safe space – Provide your dog with their own crate or set apart a special area in your home that your dog can “escape” to when they’re feeling anxious, for example when you’re throwing a party or when there’s a thunderstorm.
 You can even provide them with a security blanket or toy, or sit with them until the anxiety-inducing event has passed.

 If you’ve ever felt stressed or anxious (and we’re willing to bet you have), you know just how debilitating it can be.
 And when left untreated in your dog, anxiety can turn quickly from a minor problem into a major health concern.
-What’s interesting is that it’s been proven that dogs have the ability to greatly reduce stress in their human companions – this is why therapy dogs are so popular.
+What’s interesting is that it’s been proven that dogs can greatly reduce stress in their human companions – this is why therapy dogs are so popular.
 So the least we can do is return the favor and help our pups to lead calm, happy, and healthy lives.